doekman/doekman.github.io/_posts/2026-01-04-installing-bash-via-brew-on-macos.md

 If you do that, the path to specific version of bash will be stored.
 It even does that if you choose the path `/opt/homebrew/bin/bash` (which is a symbolic link to the latest version).
 So when you update, and start a new shell, you get the old version of the shell.
 And when brew cleaned it's cellar, the old version would have been deleted.
 This is when I noticed my shell was broken.

 You can solve this problem in two ways.
 What I did: I added the path to the symbolic link to the approved list of shells.
 First I ran `sudo mate /etc/shells` (I still use `mate`, but you can use your favorite editor).
-After taht I added the line `/opt/homebrew/bin/bash` to the end of the file.
+After that I added the line `/opt/homebrew/bin/bash` to the end of the file.
 And finally I saved it.

 The new entry didn't show in System Settings, so I restarted it.
 After that, it showed up, so I could choose the symbolic linked version of bash from homebrew.